mspillman/cdash/README.md

 cdash has been designed to be easy to use once configured.

-First, open a PXRD pattern and proceed as normal through the process of indexing, space groupe determination and Pawley refinement.
+First, open a PXRD pattern and proceed as normal through the process of indexing, space group determination and Pawley refinement.
 Then create a set of DASH batch files through the procedure outlined in this paper: http://scripts.iucr.org/cgi-bin/paper?db5053

 Save the dbf files in the same directory as the .sdi file, then navigate to this directory _via_ a command prompt.